liiight/pytest-docs/README.rst

 -----

 Use ``--docs [PATH]`` to create the documentation.

 Use ``--doc-type`` to select the type (currently supports ``md`` and ``rst``)

-.. note:: pytest-docs uses the pytest collection mechanism, so your documentation will be generated according the the usual collection commands used to run the tests.
+**Note:** pytest-docs uses the pytest collection mechanism, so your documentation will be generated according the the usual collection commands used to run the tests.

 Contributing
 ------------